RobotLocomotion/drake/drake/doc/developers.rst

 for later in 2016:

 - No optional dependencies enabled.
-- All open-source optional dependencies is enabled.
+- All open-source optional dependencies enabled.
 - All optional dependencies enabled.

 Code Review